27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 3. Ask me one harder follow-up question

-4. Repeat until you're satisfied I get it
+4. Repeat until you're satisfied I understand it

 I want to learn [skill] from [starting level] to [target level] in [timeframe].